Thenx0009/AWS_scripts/README.md

 ![Alt text](<screenshots/Screenshot (52).png>)

-- Now, again edit all the instances security group and add the Type-HTTP & source-add the security group of load balancer which shows in the below ss.Do the same with all the remaining servers.
+- Now, again edit all the instances security group and add the Type-HTTP & source-add the security group of load balancer which shows in the below ss.
 ![Alt text](<screenshots/Screenshot (53).png>)
 Here we can see that the one instance which is attached to load balancer security group comes In-service.
 ![Alt text](<screenshots/Screenshot (54).png>)